 Posted information on Township bulletin boards is for the benefit of all employees.
 You will find posters that explain provincial and federal labour laws, as well as updated information about Township policies and procedures.
 Employees are responsible for checking workplace bulletin boards on a regular basis and for reading all posted materials.
-Employees may not post, remove, or alter materials on these bulletin boards at any time, without prior Management approval.
+Employees may not post, remove, or alter materials on these bulletin boards at any time, without prior management approval.

-TOWNSHIP OF

-DOURO-DUMNER

-6

-Policy Title: Communication Policy Number: 1.0 Effective Date: June 30, 2021 Revision Number: Replaces: New Policy Prepared By: Human Resources Approved By: CAO
+TOWNSHIP OF BOURG - DUMMER BOURG - DUMMER Township of Douro -Dummer Human R esources Policy Manual Policy Title: Communication Policy Number: 1.0 Effective Date: June 30, 2021 Revision Number: Replaces: New Policy Prepared By: Human Resources Approved By: CAO